Cameron Todd Willingham: Gerald Hurst

 In 2004, fire investigator Gerald Hurst examined the arson evidence compiled by state deputy fire marshal Manuel Vasquez.
-Hurst individually discredited each piece of arson evidence, using publicly supported experiments backed by his re-creation of the elements in question, the most notable being the Lime Street fire, which created the unique 3-point burn patterns flashover.
+Hurst cast doubt on all but one of the arson indicators, using publicly supported experiments backed by his re-creation of the elements in question, the most notable being the Lime Street fire, which created the unique 3-point burn patterns flashover.
+In his report on the Willingham case, Hurst said nearly all of the alleged arson indicators can also be found in flashover fires.
+Hurst concluded there was "no evidence of arson" — the same conclusion later reached by other fire investigators.
+Hurst said, "The whole case was based on the purest form of junk science.
+There was no item of evidence that indicated arson."

-This left only the chemical testing for accelerant.
-The front porch was the only place where an accelerant was verified by laboratory tests, and a photograph taken of the house before the fire showed that a charcoal grill was there.
-Hurst speculated that it was likely that water sprayed by firefighters had spread the lighter fluid from the melted container.
-All twenty of the indications listed by Vasquez of an accelerant being used were rebutted by Hurst, who concluded there was "no evidence of arson" — the same conclusion reached by other fire investigators.
+Hurst said the only arson indicator which he thought had potential validity was the positive chemical tests for accelerant.
+The threshold of the front door was the only place where an accelerant was verified by laboratory tests, and a photograph taken of the house before the fire showed that a charcoal grill was there.
+Hurst speculated that water sprayed by firefighters could have caused the lighter fluid to float from the melted container, across the concrete, and into the home.

+While disputing later allegations of negligence and misconduct, the Corsicana Fire Department said this theory had been brought up at the trial and ruled out.
+Photos showed that the house was slightly higher than the porch.
+The threshold was under the front door, inside the house.
+Water on the porch was observed flowing away from the threshold and toward the front of the porch rather than into the house.
+There was also a gap between the concrete front porch and the front door.

 Hurst's report was sent to governor Rick Perry's office, as well as the Board of Pardons and Paroles along with Willingham's appeal for clemency.
 Neither responded to Willingham's appeals.
 In response to allegations that he allowed the execution of an innocent man, Perry was quoted as stating, "Willingham was a monster.
 He was a guy who murdered his three children, who tried to beat his wife into an abortion so that he wouldn't have those kids.
 Person after person has stood up and testified to facts of this case that quite frankly you all aren't covering."

-Hurst said, "The whole case was based on the purest form of junk science.
-There was no item of evidence that indicated arson."
 A spokeswoman for Governor Perry said he had weighed the "totality of the issues that led to (Willingham's) conviction."
 The spokeswoman added he was aware of a "claim of a reinterpretation of (the) arson testimony."